ibm-cloud-docs/discovery/schema.md

       - `column_header_ids`: An array of values, each being the `cell_id` value of a column header that is applicable to this body cell.
       - `column_header_texts`: An array of values, each being the `text` value of a column header that is applicable to this body cell.
       - `column_header_texts_normalized`: If you provide customization input, the normalized version of the column header texts according to the customization; otherwise, the same value as `column_header_texts`.
+      - `attributes`: An array that identifies document attributes.
+Each object in the array consists of three elements:
+        - `type`: The type of attribute.
+Possible values are `Address`, `Currency`, `DateTime`, `Location`, `Organization`, and `Person`.
+        - `text`: The text that is associated with the attribute.
+        - `location`: The location of the attribute as defined by its `begin` and `end` indexes.
-  - `document_structure`: An object describing the structure of the input document.
+  - `document_structure`: An object that describes the structure of the input document.
-    - `section_titles`: An array containing one object per section or subsection detected in the input document.
-Sections and subsections are not nested; instead, they are flattened out and can be placed back in order by using the `begin` and `end` values of the element and the `level` value of the section.
+    - `section_titles`: An array that contains one object per section or subsection that is detected in the input document.
+Sections and subsections are not nested.
+Instead, they are flattened out and can be placed back in order by using the `begin` and `end` values of the element and the `level` value of the section.
-      - `text`: A string listing the section title, if detected.
+      - `text`: A string that lists the section title, if detected.
       - `location`: The location of the title in the input document as defined by its `begin` and `end` indexes.
-      - `level`: An integer indicating the level at which the section is located in the input document.
-For example, `1` represents a top-level section, `2` represents a subsection within the level `1` section, and so forth.
+      - `level`: An integer that indicates the level at which the section is located in the input document.
+For example,  represents a top-level section,  represents a subsection within the level  section.
-      - `element_locations`: An array containing objects that specify the `begin` and `end` values of the sentences in the section.
+      - `element_locations`: An array that specifies the `begin` and `end` values of the sentences in the section.
-    - `leading_sentences`: An array containing one object per section or subsection, in parallel with the `section_titles` array, that details the leading sentences in the matching section or subsection.
+    - `leading_sentences`: An array that contains one object per section or subsection, in parallel with the `section_titles` array, that details the leading sentences in the matching section or subsection.
 As in the `section_titles` array, the objects are not nested; instead, they are flattened out and can be placed back in order by using the `begin` and `end` values of the element or any level markers in the input document.
-      - `text`: A string listing the leading sentence, if detected.
+      - `text`: A string that lists the leading sentence, if detected.
       - `location`: The location of the leading sentence in the input document as defined by its `begin` and `end` indexes.
-      - `element_locations`: An array containing objects that specify the `begin` and `end` values of the leading sentences in the section.
+      - `element_locations`: An array that specifies the `begin` and `end` values of the leading sentences in the section.
-  - `parties`: An array defining the parties identified by the service.
+  - `parties`: An array that defines the parties that are identified by the service.
-    - `party`: A string value identifying the party.
+    - `party`: A string value that identifies the party.
-    - `role`: A string value identifying the role of the party.
+    - `role`: A string value that identifies the role of the party.
+    - `importance`: A string value that identifies the importance of the party.
+Possible values include `Primary` for a primary party and `Unknown` for a non-primary party.
     - `addresses`: An array of objects that identify addresses.
-      - `text`: A string containing the address.
+      - `text`: A string that contains the address.
       - `location`: The location of the address as defined by its `begin` and `end` indexes.
-    - `contacts`: An array defining the name and role of contacts identified in the input document.
+    - `contacts`: An array that defines the name and role of contacts that are identified in the input document.
-      - `name`: A string listing the name of an identified contact.
+      - `name`: A string that lists the name of an identified contact.
-      - `role`: A string listing the role of the identified contact.
+      - `role`: A string that lists the role of the identified contact.
-  - `effective_dates`: An array identifying the effective dates of the document.
+  - `effective_dates`: An array that identifies the effective dates of the document.
-    - `text`: The effective dates, listed as a string.
+    - `text`: An effective date, which is listed as a string.
+    - `confidence_level`: The confidence level of the identification of the effective date.
+Possible values include `High`, `Medium`, and `Low`.
-    - `location`: The location of the date or dates as defined by its `begin` and `end` indexes.
+    - `location`: The location of the date as defined by its `begin` and `end` indexes.
-  - `contract_amounts`: An array identifying the monetary amounts identified in the document.
+  - `contract_amounts`: An array that identifies the monetary amounts that are identified in the document.
-    - `text`: The contract amounts, listed as a string.
+    - `text`: A contract amount, which is listed as a string.
+    - `confidence_level`: The confidence level of the identification of the contract amount.
+Possible values include `High`, `Medium`, and `Low`.
     - `location`: The location of the amount or amounts as defined by its `begin` and `end` indexes.
-  - `termination_dates`: An array identifying the document's termination dates.
+  - `termination_dates`: An array that identifies the document's termination dates.
-    - `text`: The termination date, listed as a string.
+    - `text`: A termination date, which is listed as a string.
+    - `confidence_level`: The confidence level of the identification of the termination date.
+Possible values include `High`, `Medium`, and `Low`.
     - `location`: The location of the date as defined by its `begin` and `end` indexes.

 **\*Notes on tables:**
   - Row and column index values per cell are zero-based and so begin with `0`.
-  - Multiple values in arrays of `row_header_ids` and `row_header_texts` elements indicate a hierarchy of row headers.
+  - Multiple values in arrays of `row_header_ids` and `row_header_texts` elements indicate a possible hierarchy of row headers.
-  - Multiple values in arrays of `column_header_ids` and `column_header_texts` elements indicate a hierarchy of column headers.
+  - Multiple values in arrays of `column_header_ids` and `column_header_texts` elements indicate a possible hierarchy of column headers.